 Life on earth started slowly, gathering speed and complexity over a very long time.
 Conditions do not sound too positive for nascent life forms around the time when the earth was formed about 4,5 thousand million years ago.
 Bear in mind that oxygen arrived so much later and the earth’s surface only became solid around three thousand nine hundred million years ago.

-But things started happening within the “short” spell of fifty million years after that, although there is a theory that complex organic molecules, necessary for the beginnings of life, had already formed in the protoplanetary disk of cosmic dust grains before the earth was properly formed.
+Things started happening within the “short” spell of fifty million years after that, although there is a theory that complex organic molecules, necessary for the beginnings of life, had already formed in the protoplanetary disk of cosmic dust grains before the earth was properly formed.

 The moon is thought to have formed in response to a collision between earth and an hypothesized planet called Theia.
 This sent a very large number of small “moonlets” into orbit around the young earth.
 These bits and pieces gradually coalesced into the single moon that provided the gravitational pull for stabilising the Earth's fluctuating axis of rotation, bringing about the seasons and giving the sea its tides.